-Elena's story repeated here is the same as that given in the [LICOOKIE] memo dated 10/5/64, but with more details.
-She said that General Jose Jesus Clark Flores (a friend of Ruben Duran's), Silvia Duran, Eusebio Azcue, Emilio Carballido (a pro-Communist writer-friend of the Durans), and a Latin American Negro man with red hair (unidentified) were at the party.(859) A marginal comment by this entry in Wx-7241 says, "How did Elena know about a red-haired Negro?"(860) Elena also told Thomas that she had later learned that "Silvia Duran had been Oswald's mistress while he was there."(861) A note by this entry in Wx-7241 says, "How did Elena Garro know about Silvia being the mistress of Oswald?
-This is 1965."(862) The Mexico City Station did not hear about the Oswald-Duran "affair" until July 1967 when a CIA asset, [LIRING/3] reported it.(863)
+Elena's story reported here is the same as that given in the LICOOKIE memo dated 10/5/64, but with more details.
+She said that General Jose Jesus Clark Flores (a friend of Ruben Duran's), Silvia Duran, Eusebio Azcue, Emilio Carballido (a pro-Communist writer-friend of the Durans), and a Latin American Negro man with red hair (unidentified) were at the party.
+859/ A marginal comment by this entry in Wx-7241 says, "How did Elena know about a red-haired Negro?"
+860/ Elena also told Thomas that she had later learned that "Silvia Duran had been Oswald's mistress while he was there " 861/ A note by this entry in Wx-7241 says, "How did Elena Garro know about Silvia being the mistress of Oswald?
+This is 1965."
+862/ The Mexico City Station did not hear about the Oswald-Duran "affair" until July 1967 when a CIA asset, LIRING/3, reported it.
+863/

-Elena told Thomas that she and her daughter had gone to the Cuban Embassy on November 23, 1963 and shouted "Assassins" and other insults at the Embassy employees.(864) According to Elena, that same day, a friend, Manuel Calvillo, whom the Garros thought to be an official in the
+Elena told Thomas that she and her daughter had gone to the Cuban Embassy on November 23, 1963 and shouted "Assassins" and other insults at the Embassy employees.
+864/According to Elena, that same day, a friend, Manuel Calvillo, whom the Garros thoughten be a first later to the